 Along the same lines, Maryland-based Hungry Harvest is another subscription service for “ugly” fruits and vegetables.
 The company recovers surplus produce from farmers and wholesalers and delivers them straight to your door.
 They offer $15, $25 and $35 subscriptions boxes and donates a healthy meal to someone in need for every delivery it makes.

 Love Food Hate Waste is an app that helps you reduce waste at home.
 The app helps you cut food waste in two ways.
 Number one — it provides recipes based on the the leftover food in your kitchen.
-Score!
+Score (I mean, I always have wanted to find a recipe that combined my leftover mac & cheese with my leftover takeout)!
 Number two — it also has a sophisticated set of planners that helps you plan what you’re cooking, what the portions should be and what you need to shop for.
 Double score!

 MOGO is an app that aims to repurpose the 10% of food that the average restaurant has leftover every day.
 The app connects consumers (me) to a network of restaurants that offer leftover food at a discounted price.
 Restaurants, which at this point are mostly fast casual restaurants, list their offerings and customers select the meal and pay through the platform.

 Similar to MOGO, Too Good To Go (coming to the U.S. in 2018) allows users to order delicious food from local restaurants, cafes and bakeries that would otherwise be thrown away.
 Customers get to access to the leftovers at a portion of the price and then collect it up to an hour before closing time.
 And the food comes in “official” environmentally friendly Too Good To Go on-the-go sugarcane boxes.
 Sweet deal, if you ask me.